luizlohncw/quality_assurance_engineering/README.md

 ### 2.2.
 Create a bug report
 - Create a documento with a bug report

 ### 2.3.
-Create functional test
+Create a automated testing
 - Use the web site https://manager.cloudwalk.io/devices
 - Use git and split your commits;
 - You should user Capybara and Ruby language
-- Automated 2 scenarios of testing
+- Automated 2 scenarios of test plan
 ​
 ## 3. Share
 You should send the automated testing repository link and documentation for luiz.lohn@cloudwalk.io